miggyval/elec3004_lab_01/README.md

 2. Go to Tools > Board > Board Manager
 3. Search for the Arduino Due library and install it
 4. In Tools > Board, select the Arduino Due (Programming Port)
-5. In Tools > Port, select the correct port that the Arduino is connected to
+5. In Tools > Port, select the correct port that the Arduino is connected to.

 ### Experimental Aims
 - To use the Arduino Due DAC as a look-up-table (LUT) signal generator.